Home

 This is the best bit of advice I can offer anyone visiting this amazing country.
 If it feels good, do it, you are there to have fun and to experience life.
 It's no good scaring yourself once and locking yourself away for the rest of the trip.
 I met so many people doing this in India and it's such a shame, they had one bad experience and that was it.
 They convinced themselves that everybody was bad which is the worst thing you can ever assume on this planet.
 It's an easy mindset to get into though, especially when you are seen as a potential target everywhere you go and it seems the whole country is in your face all the time.
 If you don't talk to people you won't learn of new opportunities and experiences.
 Relax, your gut feeling will let you know who are the baddies, learn to trust it and use it, it's your biggest asset when you're six thousand miles away from home!

-footer for Women in India page
+From travel for Women in India